xeokit/sdk/README.md

 | [`@xeokit/scene`](https://www.npmjs.com/package/@xeokit/scene)           | [`@xeokit/scene`](https://xeokit.github.io/sdk/docs/modules/_xeokit_scene.html)                       | Model representations (geometries, materials, textures and objects)                 |

 ### Viewing Models

+The SDK provides a high-performance Browser-based viewer for viewing our model representations.
+The viewer is extensible via a pluggable renderer strategy to use different browser graphics APIs, such as WebGL or WebGPU.
+The viewer can view multiple models, and can create multiple views of them in separate canvases.

 | Package                                                                  | Modules                                                               | Description                                          |
 |--------------------------------------------------------------------------|-----------------------------------------------------------------------|------------------------------------------------------|